Antony Johnston: Other projects

 In 2008 Johnston wrote the script for the video game Dead Space as well as a comic book prequel to the Electronic Arts videogame.

 In 2013 Johnston began publishing with Image Comics, starting with the "dark fantasy" Umbral in November 2013, and sci-fi/crime series The Fuse in February 2014.
 In 2015, he launched Codename Baboushka, an espionage thriller.

 Johnston worked with doom metal band Waves of Mercury on their 2013 EP As Seasons Fleet.
 In 2015, he launched a dark ambient/drone music project, SILENCAEON.

 In 2020, Johnston published The Organised Writer, a book describing a productivity system for writers.

 Johnston appears regularly on podcasts on The Incomparable network, where he produced Unjustly Maligned for 87 episodes from 2015 to 2017.
 He independently produces the heavy-metal podcast Thrash It Out.
 Johnston also hosts and produced Writing and Breathing, a podcast in which he to spoke to authors about their working methods, across 32 episodes in 2020 and 2021.

 Awards

 Johnston's 2001 novel Frightening Curves won the 2002 American Independent Publishing (IPPY) "Best Horror" award at Book Expo America.
+His scriptwriting for the character Lady Dimitrescu in Resident Evil Village had won him a D.I.C.E.
+Award for "Outstanding Achievement in Character" in 2022.

 Additionally, Johnston has been nominated for the following awards: